VItoGiordano94/UNIPI-anlysis/Wikipedia Package/README.md

-# UNIPI-anlysis
-The repository is structured in three main package of functions:
-- Wikipedia package
-- Scopus package
-- FreePatentsOnline package (FPO package)

-## Wikipedia package
+# Wikipedia
-The Wikipedia package is a set of fuctnions to extract information from Wikipedia Sources with R automatically.
 Wikipedia is a multilingual online encyclopaedia created and maintained as an open collaboration project by a community of volunteer editors.

-## Scopus package
-The Scopus package is a set of funtions to extractr information from Scopus with R automatically.
-You must have your own Elsevier API key to use these functions.
-Scopus is the largest abstract and citation database of peer-reviewed literature: scientific journals, books and conference proceedings.
-Scopus is a source-neutral abstract and citation database curated by independent subject matter experts.
-It places powerful discovery and analytics tools in the hands of researchers, librarians, institutional research managers and funders.

-## FPO package
-The FreePatentsOnline (FPO) package is a set of fuctnions to extract information from FreePatentsOnline (FPO) Sources with R automatically.
-FPO is complete Patent Searching Database and Patent Data Analytics Services.
+This file README contains all the information about the functions in Wikipedia Package.
+I explain you all functuions of Wikipedia Package in the following sections.
+In each section I show you a single function with explaination about:
+- input: the input class and the means of input;
+- output: the output class and the means of output;
+- function: the explaination

+### 1. wiki_extract_text
+The function **wiki_extract_text** is a function that extract the content of Wikipedia web page in text format.

+#### 1.1 Input
+- **page_name**: *string object* that is reffered to a element in Wikipedia database;

+#### 1.2 Output
+The output is a *vector string object* that contains the Wikipedia content of the input element.
+The content is divided in paragraph: each element of the vector is a paragraph.